Meet YoonA in Singapore as Estée Lauder brings Beauty Sleep Lounge to Asia

 There will also be a bevvy of regional influencers on 28 September.
 The list includes Filippino actor and singer Jodi Sta Maria, celebrity fashion photographer BJ Pascual, Japanese actor, TV personality and producer Megumi, and Malaysian content creator Alex Ho.

-The Estée Lauder Beauty Sleep Lounge pop-up event will be open between 27 September and 10 October 2023 at Metro Paragon Singapore.
+The Estée Lauder Beauty Sleep Lounge pop-up event will be open between 27 September and 10 October 2023 at Metro Paragon.
 However, it will remain closed to the public on 28 September between 4 pm and 9 pm for the private event.

 Estée Lauder’s Beauty Sleep Lounge to highlight the need for night-time skincare